DIS-SIN/Evalhalla/README.md

 Load up the designer from the `http://localhost:8000/app/designer/basic/` URL.
 You'll be prompted for an ID.
 Enter something like
 `My unique survey id` this will become `MY_UNIQUE_SURVEY_ID` automatically.

-*Note* Please dont use IE, it just doesn't work right.
+*Note* Please dont use IE, it just doesn't work right reliably.
 Chrome or Firefox are your friends.
 Edge works most of the time, but we have run into weird edge cases (pun not intended).
 Mobile phones also work great.

-Here's a sample survey script - should give the general idea of how you'd use it to build a "real world" survey.
+Here's a sample "Evalese" (modified markdown) survey script - should give the general idea of how you'd use it to build a "real world" survey.
 This "Evalese" script is consumed by the "Evalese" interpreter to product HTML and JSON representations of the form.
 With a little bit of API and some JSON you can get everything working.

 *note* The first line of any Evalhalla survey references the unique survey ID in this case by using the `# MY_UNIQUE_SURVEY_ID` command if your survey ID was instead `FISH` you'd have `# FISH` as the first line of your Evalese.
 The URL you'd visit would also have this ID defined like `http://localhost:8000/app/designer/basic/?sur=FISH`